-To conserve the environment, you need a little more than just environmentally friendly printers.
-Every page that is not printed protects the environment, and every kilowatt hour saved thereby protects resources.
+To protect the environment, you need a little more than just environmentally friendly printers.
+Every page that is not printed protects the environment and every kilowatt hour saved protects resources.

 Did you know that

-- a pack of printer paper with 500 sheets on average weighs about 2.5 kg
+- a package of printer paper with 500 sheets on average weighs about 2.5 kg

-- to make about 670 kg of paper from a spruce
+- from one spruce you can make about 670 kg of paper

-- for the production of a ton of new paper approximately 52,000 liters of water are needed
+- for the production of a ton of new paper approximately 52,000 liters of water is needed

-- is the energy requirement for producing this 1000 kg of paper at approximately 11,000 kWh
+- approximately 11,000 kWh is the energy requirement for producing 1000 kg of paper

-We find that this is good reason to think about our pressure behavior.
+We find all of the above good reasons to think about our printing behavior.

-It starts with the decision whether to actually print a document, goes over the consideration of the work processes in the enterprise and ends with the selection of the appropriate printer.
+It starts with the decision whether to actually print a document, the consideration of the comlete work processes and ends with the selection of the right printer.
 Here are a few examples of typical questions: